Proper British Food: Best foods in Britain to overindulge in!

-This classic English dessert is made with 3 main ingredients: ladyfingers soaked up in fortified wine (most commonly sherry wine), fruits (most usually fresh strawberries, raspberries, or blueberries) and custard.
+This classic English dessert is made with 3 main ingredients: ladyfingers soaked up in fortified wine (most commonly sherry wine), fruits (most usually fresh strawberries, raspberries, or blueberries), and custard.
 Jam and whipped cream optionally can be added.
-Favorite Brits’ dessert for Christmas time.

-41. YULE LOG
+46. YULE LOG

-Yule log is a traditional Christmas cake in many European countries, including the UK.
-Yule Log is a favorite Christmas cake in the UK.
+Yule Log is also one of the favorite Christmas cakes in the UK.
 Chocolate Yule log roulade cake depicts an actual wooden log burnt for Christmastime.